Comunicados de prensa

 NetApp will host a conference call to discuss these results today at 2:30 p.m.
 Pacific Time.
-To access the live webcast of this event, visit the NetApp Investor Relations website at investors.netapp.com.
+To access the live webcast of this event, go to the NetApp Investor Relations website at investors.netapp.com.
 In addition, this press release, historical supplemental data tables, and other information related to the call will be posted on the Investor Relations website.
-An audio replay will also be available on the website after 4:30 p.m.
+An audio replay will be available on the website after 4:30 p.m.
 Pacific Time today.

 “Safe Harbor” Statement Under U.S. Private Securities Litigation Reform Act of 1995